• Recipes

 5 from 1 vote

-Simple syrup has only 2 ingredients and can be made in just minutes.
-This all purpose liquid sweetener can be customized in many ways.
+Simple Syrup contains only water and sugar and can be made in just minutes.
+This all-purpose liquid sweetener can be customized in many ways.

 Prevent your screen from going dark